TV Script – How to Write Like a PRO!

 - Shane Hurlbut, ASC

 TV and online ads are becoming longer, more artistic feats.
 That said, many new writers make the mistake of handing in script formatted drafts to clients instead of TV formatted scripts.
 It’s actually an easy fix just by knowing the correct template to work with, but first you need access to a template.
 We’re going to touch on some of the key differences of narrative-based screenplays and TV ads.
-(If you’re in a hurry and just need the link, scroll to the bottom of the article!)
+(If you’re in a hurry and just need the link to the TV Commercial script template scroll down to the bottom of the article!).

 IT’S A WHOLE OTHER GAME!